 This is an adaptation of the 19th-century Portuguese writer José María de Eça de Queiroz’s novel, O Crime do Padre Amaro (1875).
 An Oscar nomination for the best foreign-language film was given to this top movie.

-Father Amaro, a newly ordained priest, is sent to Los Reyes, Mexico.
-He was there to assist aging Father Benito in his daily duties.
-He discovers that corruption and religion are closely related.
+Father Amaro, a newly ordained priest, is sent to Los Reyes, Mexico, to assist aging Father Benito in his daily duties.
+There, he discovers that corruption and religion are closely related.

 Roman Catholic groups attempted to stop the release of Padre Amaro in Mexico because of the controversy.
 Despite that, it became the most successful film in the country.

 The movie explores a priest’s hardships in Mexico and how he keeps his faith.
-Among the Spanish films on Amazon Prime Video, it is among the most controversial.
+It is among the most controversial Spanish films on Amazon Prime Video.

 25. Roma / 2018 (R)

-Alfonso Cuarón directed this Mexican film.
-It offers a slice of life in the 1970s Mexico City.
+Alfonso Cuarón directed this Mexican film, which offers a slice of life in 1970s Mexico City.
 The movie shows a middle-class family’s life in the trendy Colonia Roma neighborhood of Mexico City.

-You can hear Cleo and her indigenous friends speaking Mixtec besides Mexican Spanish.
-This language family has over 50 local varieties spoken by almost half a million in Mexico today.
+You can hear Cleo and her indigenous friends speaking Mixtec and Mexican Spanish.
+This language family has over 50 local varieties spoken by almost half a million people in Mexico today.

 Watching Spanish films is an entertaining way to learn Spanish.
-You can learn history and new phrases by listening to this fantastic movie, Roma.
+Listening to this fantastic movie, Roma, can teach you history and new phrases.

 26. No / 2012 (R)